djynnius/ZedekFramework/README.md

 the MVC is made literal within the engine folder.

-1. To create a new app called foo create a folder with the name foo within the engines folder.
+1. To create a new app named foo create a folder with the name foo within the engines folder.
 2. within this create a class file "controller.php".
 3. within the controller file enter the following code inside your php tags

-## ##
+    <?php
     namespace __zf__;
     class CController extends ZController{
         function bar(){
             print "Hello World";
         }
     }

 4. Browse to http://mysite.com/foo/bar